fedek6/100-day-challenge-2024/README.md

-# 100-day-challenge-2024
+# 100 day new skills challenge 2024 🤝
 A challenge to do pixel art/coding daily for 100 days.

 ## Rules

 From **2024-08-14** every one of us (me & Karol) will do daily task (1 hour daily):

-- Karol will code
+- @karolsykala will code
-- I will draw pixel art
+- @fedek6 will draw pixel art

 ## Loser